Trade deal feeds China taste for beef, won’t close deficit

 The agreement announced on Friday Beijing time appears a step toward easing discord between the world’s two largest economies.
 Tensions have been stoked by President Donald Trump’s aggressive rhetoric against Chinese exports and barriers to U.S. goods and investment.

 It also suggests still wider room for compromise.
-The last item of 10 listed in a joint statement says a U.S. delegation will attend an international gathering in Beijing, beginning Sunday, that will showcase a plan by President Xi Jinping to invest in vast networks of ports, railways and roads expanding China’s trade with Asia, Africa and Europe.
+The last item of 10 listed in a joint statement says a U.S. delegation will attend an international gathering in Beijing, beginning Sunday, that will showcase a plan by President Xi Jinping to invest in vast networks of ports, railways and roads in a bid to expand China’s trade with Asia, Africa and Europe.

 The decision to lift by no later than July 16 a ban on imported American beef imposed in 2003 over mad cow disease concerns is good news for Chinese consumers, said Peking University professor Yu Miaojie.